UdynGPDevOps/mini-project-cicd/README.md

 ## 🙌 Acknowledgements

-Special thanks to the team at **Medtronic Engineering and Innovation Centre** for the guidance and opportunity to explore DevOps tools in real-world scenarios.
+Special thanks to Podili Sravan Kumar, Manikanta Nandyala and my manager Kesari Suresh from the I&O team at **Medtronic Engineering and Innovation Centre** for their invaluable guidance and for providing the opportunity to explore DevOps tools in real-world scenarios.

 ---